How We Live

 - Excellent health coverage for residents, spouses, and dependents including free prescriptions

-- Access to long-term individual psychotherapy (free under some resident insurance plans)
+- Access to long-term individual and couples psychotherapy (covered by insurance in full)

 - Free pass for Caltrain, VTA, and local buses